The Cheng Yu Tung East Asian Library (EAL)

 The Richard Charles Lee Canada-Hong Kong Library

-The Richard Charles Lee Canada-Hong Kong Library features a unique research collection on Canada-Hong Kong studies, quiet study space, and seminar areas.
-It provides resources and space to accommodate the continuous growth of research interest in Hong Kong, and its relation to Canada and other regions in the world.
+The Richard Charles Lee Canada-Hong Kong Library features a unique research collection on Canada-Hong Kong studies, quiet study spaces, and seminar areas.
+It provides resources and space to accommodate the continuous growth of research interest in Hong Kong and its relation to Canada and other regions in the world.

 The Centre for the Study of Korea was established in the fall of 2006 with the goal of promoting critical approaches to the research of Korea.
-The Centre also aims to develop pedagogical materials for teaching about Korea both in the university and to the public.
-The Centre welcomes participation from members of the university community as well as communities throughout the Greater Toronto Area.
+The centre also aims to develop pedagogical materials for teaching about Korea both in the university and to the public.
+It welcomes participation from members of the university community as well as communities throughout the Greater Toronto Area.

 Local Resources for East Asian Studies